InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     > Very simple games may only consist of components which are added to the scene entity, without any "sub-entities."

-### The Game Controller Entity
+### The Game Coordinator Entity

-- `OctopusGameController` also has an `entity` property (not optional) which is initialized when the game is launched and is accessible from every scene.
+- `OctopusGameCoordinator` also has an `entity` property (not optional) which is initialized when the game is launched and is accessible from every scene.

-- Games which need to share data or logic across multiple states and scenes can add persistent components to the game controller entity.
+- Games which need to share data or logic across multiple states and scenes can add persistent components to the game coordinator entity.

 ### Entities should *not:*